Covid-19 Important Updates - We're here for you. Find out how we can help.

 1. Origination fee: the fee for processing things such as the mortgage application, underwriting costs, and funding.

 2. Escrow fees: money collected by the lender or title company on your behalf to pay future real estate taxes and insurance.

 3. Title insurance: insurance that safeguards the buyer from potential title defects.

 4. Recording fees: fees paid to municipalities for recording the title, mortgage, and other relevant documentation.

-Among others items, the closing process must be accounted for when calculating the true cost of a potential mortgage.
+Among other items, the closing process must be accounted for when calculating the true cost of a potential mortgage.

-You have the ability to lower your interest rate by paying points beforehand to your lender.
-It is a prudent option if the likelihood is high that you will retain the property for a long period of time (five years or more).
-To buy down your interest rate by paying up front fees to your lender in the form of points, you will be saving money in the long run.
+You can lower your interest rate by paying points beforehand to your lender.
+It is a prudent option if the likelihood is high that you will retain the property for a long period (five years or more).
+To buy down your interest rate by paying upfront fees to your lender in the form of points, you will be saving money in the long run.

-If you have questions about anything outlined in this article, or other terms you may not be familiar with, you can reach us at (800) 448-8101 and one of our Loan Officers will be more than happy to explain these terms to you.
+If you have questions about any of the mortgage terms in this article, or other terms you may not be familiar with, you can reach us at (800) 448-8101 and one of our Loan Officers will be more than happy to explain these terms to you.
 Feel free to read other posts in our blog to familiarize yourself with other terms and products that we offer.